Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

 ## Using Multiple Tokens

-In this example, we will show how you can invoke the Spreedly Card Reactor using a [`card_number`](https://docs.basistheory.com/api-reference/#token-types/card-number) token and a generic `PII` token to hold the card owner's name.
+In this example, we will show how you can invoke the Spreedly Card Reactor using a [Card Number](https://docs.basistheory.com/#token-types-card-number) token and a generic `PII` token to hold the card owner's name.

 Assume we have created the following tokens: